thebasitguy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float - prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal - converts a number from base 10 to base 16.
 101-rot13 - encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 102-odd - prints every other line from the input, starting with the first line.
+103-water_and_stir - adds the two numbers stored in the environment variables WATER and STIR and prints the result.